Opportunities

 The Semeniuk Lab recognizes that diversity is critical to achieving personal, academic, and research excellence that fosters leadership and societal change.
 Please click on the PDF link to read the Lab’s Guiding Principles to see whether you would like to become a member of our lab and participate in upholding these values.
 Semeniuk Laboratory Guiding Principles November 2022

-We are currently seeking Master’s and PhD students.
+We are currently seeking a PhD student.
 Please contact Dr. Christina Semeniuk via email (semeniuk@uwindsor.ca) if you are interested in joining the lab as a volunteer, work study, honour’s thesis, graduate or post-graduate student.
 Please indicate your research interests and include a CV or resume.

 Current Opportunities:

-We are seeking two MSc students to work with our interdisciplinary team to explore interactions between Inuit harvesters, seabirds, and climate in Kinngait, Nunavut, from a blended ecological and social perspective.
+We are seeking one PhD student to join the Predictive Ecology Lab at the University of Windsor to work with our interdisciplinary team to explore interactions between Inuit harvesters, seabirds, and climate in Kinngait, Nunavut, from a blended ecological and social perspective.
 Food security is a significant socio-economic challenge in Inuit communities yet central to Inuit culture and wellbeing.
 Seabirds, such as eider ducks, are harvested widely by coastal Inuit communities for meat, eggs and feather down.
 However, climate warming is greatest in the Arctic and impacting the accessibility of game to Inuit harvesters.
 Our goal is to work with the Kinngait community to identify potential approaches to maintain eider resources in face of costs, risks, and benefits while accounting for the growing uncertainties created by climate change.
-In particular, the first MSc position would conduct eider-colony surveys and the second MSc student will gather Inuit Qaujimajatuqangit (IQ) to explore how climate change and polar bears are affecting eider abundance and distribution.
+In particular, the PhD position will gather Inuit Qaujimajatuqangit (IQ) and interweave this knowledge with eider ecological surveys to explore how climate change and polar bears are affecting eider abundance and distribution.

 Common Eider drake flying across the bay.
 Photo Credit: Evan Richardson